 Paula aided my stumble into hiding after that.

 But, that was only the beginning of my struggles, for about that time I also began to struggle with my breathing and swallowing.
-I can’t even enjoy your basic Classic American Hamburger anymore.
+I couldn’t even enjoy your basic Classic American Hamburger anymore.
+This became my experience…

-So, Hector Klumpp ketched up with his good friend, Clifford Bean, mustard their strength, and discretely squeezed me in to the famous Mayonnaise Clinic here in the frozen tundra of Minnesota to see a neurologist.
+So, Hector Klumpp — even though he was still in prison — ketched up with his good friend, Clifford Bean, who mustard his strength and discretely squeezed me in to the famous Mayonnaise Clinic here in the frozen tundra of Minnesota, to see a neurologist.
 And after a series of appointments with him, he finally gave me a shocking diagnosis.

 I have ALS disease.

 We are stunned.
 And this video expresses my experience…

 So this has been a very difficult time for me emotionally.
 I can see the train of death coming down the track….

 Death is like the freight train in the future, heading towards us, closing the hours, second by second, between now and then.
 If we’re to live with any sense of satisfaction, we must engage life’s forces of antagonism before the train arrives.Robert McKee, Story

 I hate that train.
 It’s like a billboard hovering over my train station.
 It just won’t go away.